conventional-changelog/conventional-changelog/README.md

 #### options

 See the [conventional-changelog-core](https://github.com/stevemao/conventional-changelog-core) docs.
-The API is exactly the same with some additions:
+The API is the same with the following changes or additions:

 ##### preset

 Type: `string` Possible values: `'angular', 'atom', 'codemirror', 'ember', 'eslint', 'express', 'jquery', 'jscs', 'jshint'`

-It's recommended to use a preset so you don't have to define everything yourself.
-The preset values can be overwritten.
-This value is case insensitive.
+It's recommended to use a preset so you don't have to define everything yourself. `options.config` will be set to this value.

 ## [Notes for parent modules](https://github.com/stevemao/conventional-changelog-core#notes-for-parent-modules)